 Holding back tears every time a friend harmlessly complained about her “bad hair day” (I never realized how often women talk about their hair until I was losing mine)…

 Have you ever dreamt that you lost your two front teeth?
 Your eyes snap open as the panic jolts you awake, and, instinctively, you press your fingers to your mouth.
 Relief sweeps the fear away as you realize those precious pieces of you are still intact—a part of you that you take for granted because they’re so basic to your daily life… That’s what having Alopecia feels like, except it’s not a dream, and you don’t feel better when you wake up.

 At first, I felt ugly, and I grieved the loss of my beauty.
 In hindsight, I see that it developed an internal beauty that I could never lose.
 And that beauty is called strength.
 (Read more about Ashley’s journey with Alopecia here.)

 You Learn From Your Challenges and Weaknesses

 Strength is only gained through our weakness.
 First, we must acknowledge and embrace our weaknesses, and then we must train them.
 This is true of our bodies, but it’s also true of our minds.
-Whatever hard thing you are walking through, dear reader, I want you to know that it is teaching you experiential knowledge that will serve you in the future.
+Whatever hard thing you are walking through, dear reader, I want you to know that it is teaching you something that will serve you in the future.
 You’re building the muscles that will carry a future load with more ease.
 You’re conditioning your heart to be able to run the race that is set before you with grace and endurance.